 Housing one of Australia’s best art collections, from aboriginal pieces to colonial and modern paintings and furniture, this is by far one of Adelaide’s top tourist attractions.

-- Cost: Free (except special galleries)
+- Cost: Free (except special art galleries and exhibitions)

 - Hous: 10am-5pm